jpcsupplies/Lobby/README.txt

 *******
 *Notes*
 *******
-To increase compatability with non-english keyboards you can use [ ]  or ( ) in your LCD Tags.
+To increase compatability with non-english keyboards you can use [ ]  or ( ) in your LCD Tags, and they are case insensitive.